 A frenulum is a small fold of tissue that anchors an organ or structure in the body to prevent it from moving too far.
 A frenectomy – sometimes also called a frenulectomy or frenotomy – is simply the removal of this tissue in order to allow for increased movement.
 Two common sites for frenectomy are at the middle of the upper lip and on the underside of the tongue.
-The latter condition often prevents a patient from speaking properly because the tongue cannot fully move – tongue-tied is the commonly-used term.
+The tongue condition often prevents a patient from speaking properly because the tongue cannot fully move – tongue-tied is the commonly-used term.

 What Our Patients Are Saying